Calgary: 1990s to present

-Thanks in part to escalating oil prices, the economy in Calgary and Alberta was booming until the end of 2009, and the region of nearly 1.1 million people was home to the fastest growing economy in the country.
+Thanks in part to escalating oil prices, the economy in Calgary and Alberta was booming until the end of 2009, and the region of nearly 1.1 million people was home to the fastest-growing economy in the country.
 While the oil and gas industry comprise an important part of the economy, the city has invested a great deal into other areas such as tourism and high-tech manufacturing.
 Over 3.1 million people now visit the city annually for its many festivals and attractions, especially the Calgary Stampede.
-The nearby mountain resort towns of Banff, Lake Louise, and Canmore are also becoming increasingly popular with tourists, and are bringing people into Calgary as a result.
+The nearby mountain resort towns of Banff, Lake Louise, and Canmore are also becoming increasingly popular with tourists.
 Other modern industries include light manufacturing, high-tech, film, e-commerce, transportation, and services.

 Widespread flooding throughout southern Alberta, including on the Bow and Elbow rivers, forced the evacuation of over 75,000 city residents on June 21, 2013, and left large areas of the city, including downtown, without power.

+Following the flood, Calgary experienced a decade of slow economic growth, punctuated by the 2014–2016 global downturn in oil prices.
+The resulting recession, compounded with ongoing trends in oil production consolidation, and normalization of Remote work following COVID-19, resulted in downtown office vacancy rates fluctuating between 20% and 30%, among the worst in North America.
+Declining value assessment of downtown office properties pressured the municipal government to reduce funding for services through the late 2010s to relieve other non-residential taxpayers, without shifting the tax burden onto residential properties.
+This pressure culminated in a $60 million budget cut affecting all City departments in 2019, a decision former Mayor Naheed Nenshi described as one of his biggest regrets in office.